akostrik/general-culture/docker.md

   + none: isolates a container from the host and other containers
   + third-party network plugins

+#### Networking using the host network
+A standalone containers binds directly to port 80 to the Docker host's network
+* no network isolation, network isolation as if the nginx were running directly on the host
+* in all other ways (storage, process namespace, user namespace): the nginx process is isolated from the host
+* port 80 should be available on the host
+* the host networking driver
+* `ip addr show` examine network interfaces, a new one was not created

 ### хранилища (object)

 ### Dockerfile (object)